 It is the philosophy of St. Paul Catholic School to believe in the value of each child as a unique individual loved by God.
 We strive to create an environment which will challenge the students to grow to their fullest academic potential and to develop a healthy acceptance of self and a Christian respect for others.
 Proper attire and hygiene attribute significantly to this effort.
-The following applies to students in Pre4 preschool through 8th grade.

 - Solid white, navy or light blue polo-style, with a collar and long or short sleeves.

 - Turtlenecks, mock turtlenecks, oxford shirts, dress shirts/blouse-style are also included in the dress code.

 - Crewneck sweatshirts, hooded sweatshirts (hoodies), and sweaters (crew, v-neck, vest or cardigan style) in solid navy, light blue or white that are waist-length and appropriately sized may also be worn.
 Shirts may be worn with a t-shirt or turtleneck underneath.
 Shirts worn underneath the uniform shirt may not have any writing or pictures.

 - All shirts, sweatshirts, and sweaters may only have approved St. Paul Catholic School logos, free from any visible brand names.

 - Plain, trouser-style pants and shorts with a flat or pleated front.
 Low-waist and/or hipster pants are prohibited.
 The hem of the pants shall not touch the floor.